MRtrix3/mrtrix3/docs/reference/commands/mtnormalise.rst

 -  **-check_mask image** output the final mask used to compute the normalisation.
 This mask excludes regions identified as outliers by the optimisation process.

--  **-value number** specify the reference value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)
+-  **-value number** specify the reference (positive) value to which the summed tissue compartments will be normalised. (default: 0.282095, SH DC term for unit angular integral)

+-  **-poly_order order** the order of the polynomial function used to fit the normalisation field. (default: 3)

 Standard options
 ^^^^^^^^^^^^^^^^